benwaddell/website/README.md

 The website files are stored in S3, with CloudFront handling content delivery, caching, and HTTPS.

-An SSL/TLS certificate for secure HTTPS is created and stored in ACM.
+A SSL/TLS certificate for secure HTTPS is created and stored in ACM.

 Route53 DNS A and AAAA records are added to forward lookups for `(www.)benwaddell.com` to CloudFront, where it is then served as `https://(www.)benwaddell.com`.